linhhktran/stress-factor/README.md

 *Bullying:*

-*  Majority report a significant number experience bullying at level 1.
+*  The majority report a significant number experience bullying at level 1.

 ---

 ## **Step 4: Perform Chi-Square Test**

 - **Chi-Square Test** for independence between each categorical feature and stress level.
-This test helps assess whether a feature (e.g., anxiety level, self-esteem, etc.) is significantly related to the **stress_level** or not.
+This test helps assess whether a feature (e.g., anxiety level, self-esteem, etc.) is significantly related to the `stress_level` or not.

 Since all of the above variables are categorical, Pearson’s correlation cannot be used to measure the strength and direction of their linear relationship.
 In this case, Chi-square test is performed to see if they are significantly related to stress_level or not.